Pile Foundation

 Compaction Pile:

 Under certain circumstances, piles are driven in granular soils to achieve proper compaction of soil close to the ground surface.
 These piles are called compaction piles.
-The lengths of compaction piles depend on factors such as
+The lengths of compaction piles depend on factors such as - (a) the relative density of the soil before compaction,

-• (b) the desired relative density of the soil after compaction, and
+- (b) the desired relative density of the soil after compaction, and

-• (c) the required depth of compaction.
+- (c) the required depth of compaction.

 These piles are generally short; however, some field tests are necessary to determine a reasonable length.